mrblasco/races/README.md

-# Races or Tournaments?
+Races or Tournaments?
 Theory and Evidence from the Field

-Description:

 This repository contains data and scripts for the paper titled "Races or Tournaments?
 Theory and Evidence from the Field."

-Contacts:

 Andrea Blasco (Email:<ablasco@fas.harvard.edu>)